Ronco sopra Ascona: Geography

 Ronco sopra Ascona has an area, As of 1997, of 5.02 km2.
 Of this area, 0.44 km2 or 8.8% is used for agricultural purposes, while 3.87 km2 or 77.1% is forested.
 Of the rest of the land, 0.61 km2 or 12.2% is settled (buildings or roads), 0.01 km2 or 0.2% is either rivers or lakes and 0.37 km2 or 7.4% is unproductive land.

 Of the built up area, housing and buildings made up 8.6% and transportation infrastructure made up 3.4%.
 Out of the forested land, 72.5% of the total land area is heavily forested and 3.6% is covered with orchards or small clusters of trees.
 Of the agricultural land, 0.0% is used for growing crops and 8.6% is used for alpine pastures.
 All the water in the municipality is flowing water.
 Of the unproductive areas, 7.2% is unproductive vegetation.

 The municipality is located in the Locarno district.
 It consists of the village of Ronco sopra Ascona and the hamlets Fontana Martina and Porto Ronco.

 Coat of arms

 The blazon of the municipal coat of arms is Vert St. Marin armoured argent riding a horse sable cutting his cloak gules with a sword of the second giving it to a beggar of the same kneeling in the base.

 Natives/residents

 Painter Antonio Ciseri was born there in 1821.

-German writer Erich Maria Remarque died there in 1970, and Remarque's widow, American actress Paulette Goddard, died there in 1990.
-The couple is buried alongside each other in Ronco's graveyard in Ticino.
+German writer Erich Maria Remarque lived in Porto Ronco in the Casa Monte Tabor together with his wife, American actress Paulette Goddard, until he died in 1970.
+Paulette Goddard died there in 1990.
+The couple is buried alongside each other in Ronco's cemetery.